sassoftware/devsascom-rest-api-samples/DataManagement/rowSets.md

 The `sessionId` should be appended as a query parameter to all links except the `self` link, and the `sessionScoped` link to the respective resource should be added.

-version 1, last updated 26 Nov, 2019
+version 1, last updated 13 OCT, 2020